 Whether you’re a custom software development company, a junk removal company, or an accounting firm, your website is the face of your business.
 A poorly designed website can have an adverse impact on your web presence and devalue your company and brand.
 However, a carefully crafted website can attract new business, help to retain and engage existing customers, showcase your value, and improve your image.
 The only thing worse than having a poorly designed website is not having a website at all!
-Here are the top 10 basic things you should consider when building (or revamping) a business website.
+Here are the top 10 basic things you should consider when building a business website.

 Clear & enticing headlines